Green-AI-Hub-Mittelstand/.github/profile/README.md

   </p>
 </div>

-Welcome to the Green-AI Hub GitHub organization!
+Welcome to the Green-AI Hub Mittelstand GitHub organization!
 This is the central repository for all codebases, tools, and resources developed and maintained by the Green-AI Hub team.
 Green-AI Hub is dedicated to advancing AI technologies with a focus on sustainability and resource efficiency, especially for small and medium-sized enterprises (SMEs).

 ## About Green-AI Hub